 I live in an apartment.
 My wireless speed is slow or my videos pause/buffer when I try to watch something online.

-If you live in an apartment complex, you’ve probably noticed all the Wireless network IDs that your neighbors use.
+If you live in an apartment complex, or a neighborhood where you have a lot of neighbors around you - you’ve probably noticed all the Wireless network ID's that your neighbors use.
 You’ve most likely had problems with your wireless connections dropping out, or just not being as fast as you’d like.
 This often has to do with the Wi-Fi channels in your area.

 The first step is finding out which channel is least congested in your area.